vova557/neodash/README.md

 are carried out collectively by the network.
 Neodash Core is the name of the open source software which enables the use of this currency.

 NeoDash is a new decentralized digital currency.
-Called to correct the imperfection of DASH.
+Continuing on from the success and hardwork of Bitcoin and Dash.
-NeoDash uses a hash algorithm NeoScrypt, adapted for simple miners.
+It uses a hash algorithm NeoScrypt perfected by Ghostlander https://github.com/ghostlander/NeoScrypt, and is adapted for normal miners who do not have access to sophisticated mining hardware.
 Neoscrypt is protected from ASIC.
 The indisputable advantage of NeoDash is a more cogent accrual of reward for the found block.
-50% gets a miner, 50% receives investors Masternodes.
+50% goes to the miners, and 50% to the Masternodes.

+More to follow...